isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Choosing `unsigned` implies many changes to the usual behavior of integers, including modulo arithmetic, can suppress warnings related to overflow, and opens the door for errors related to signed/unsigned mixes.
+Choosing `unsigned` implies many changes to the usual behavior of integers, including modular arithmetic, can suppress warnings related to overflow, and opens the door for errors related to signed/unsigned mixes.
 Using `unsigned` doesn't actually eliminate the possibility of negative values.